PrincetonUniversity/VST/doc/catalog-of-examples.md

 SHA, and implements a cryptographically secure PRF (pseudorandom function) subject to the usual assumptions about SHA.

+*Warning: These proofs are very old (dating originally from 2014), and therefore clumsy and cumbersome, because they often do not take advantage of more modern VST-Floyd proof automation.*

 Where to find it:
 - The paper: [Verified Correctness and Security of OpenSSL HMAC](https://www.cs.princeton.edu/~appel/papers/verified-hmac.pdf), by Lennart Beringer, Adam Petcher, Katherine Q. Ye, and Andrew W. Appel. *24th USENIX Security Symposium,* pages 207-221, August 2015.
 - [C program: hmac.c](https://github.com/PrincetonUniversity/VST/blob/master/sha/hmac.c)